variia/openwrt-config/README.rst

 ``5-openwrt-opendns.sh``
 ------------------------

-Installs OpenDNS DDNS service to update the IP address for the given network label (service).
+OpenDNS DDNS service to update the IP address for the given network label (service).

 **TODO**:
-you will have to edit the script prior execution and fill the following variables accordingly:
+Must fill the following variables:

 .. code::

     DDNS_USER=
     DDNS_PASS=
     DDNS_LABEL=

+**Note:**
+ * Errors like ``WARN : Service section disabled! - TERMINATE`` are normal, the default ``ddns`` config is responsible for this.
+This should disappear after the script is run.